 Once you know the port, you can connect using:

 import pyluos from pyluos import Device device = Device('COM13')

-When Pyluos establishes the connection with a Gate module, it asks to run a network detection.
+When Pyluos establishes the connection with a Gate container, it asks to run a network detection.
 This detection allows to discover all boards wired together on the network.

 To list the discovered boards you can run: